 Check your enrolment on SOLS to ensure that you have enrolled correctly.
-If you find a problem with your enrolment record please contact Student Central immediately.
+If you find a problem with your enrolment record please contact Student Central at the Wollongong Campus immediately by phoning 1300 ASK UOW or 02 1300 275869.

 Preparing to Graduate